OfficeDev/open-xml-docs/docs/how-to-retrieve-the-values-of-cells-in-a-spreadsheet.md

         End Select
 ```

-Finally, the procedure returns the variable <span
-class="code">value</span>, which contains the requested information.
+Finally, the procedure returns the variable **value**, which contains the requested information.

 --------------------------------------------------------------------------------